dsc-courses/dsc10-2022-fa/syllabus.md

 This class has one midterm exam and one final exam.
 Exams are cumulative, though the final exam will emphasize material after the midterm.

-Exams will be in-person individual exams during the scheduled lecture.
+Exams will be in-person individual exams during your scheduled lecture.
+You must attend the exam corresponding to the section you are officially enrolled in.

-- Midterm Exam: Friday, July 29, during lecture (50 minutes)
+- Midterm Exam: Friday, October 28, during lecture (50 minutes)
-- Final Exam: Saturday, Sept 3, 11:30am-2:30pm
+- Final Exam: Saturday, December 3, 11:30am-2:30pm

-Exams must be taken at the scheduled time, with exceptions **only** if you have two finals scheduled for the same time slot.
+We are aware that the DSC 10 exam conflicts with the final exam for MATH 20A.
+Fortunately, MATH 20A is providing an alternate exam for students with this conflict, so you should take the DSC 10 exam as scheduled and the MATH 20A exam at the alternate time provided by your math instructor.

+Students taking another course with a conflicting final exam should let us know right away to see if accomodations can be made.
+Without express permission otherwise, students are required to take the final exam at the scheduled time.

 ---